reputage/didery/readme.md

 Testing
 =======
+You will first need to clone the GitHub repo if you installed using the Pypi wheel.
 There are two sets of unit tests included in the project.
 The first of which tests the didery backend and can be run using the command:
 ```
 $ pytest --ignore=src/didery/static/
 ```